durandtibo/coola/docs/docs/index.md

 ## Overview

-`coola` is a light Python library that provides simple functions to check in a single line if two complex/nested objects are equal or not.
+`coola` is a Python library that provides simple functions to check in a single line if two complex/nested objects are equal or not.
 `coola` was initially designed to work with [PyTorch `Tensor`s](https://pytorch.org/docs/stable/tensors.html)